intmus/inttheory/_23-intro-to-post-tonal/a1-ex-pcintnotation.md

 abc: true
 ---

-Look at the following example.
+Examine the following musical reduction.
 In both cases, the starting interval contains enharmonically equivalent pitches of a tri-tone.
 In the first measure it is notated as an A4, but in the second measure, it is notated as a d5.
 What harmony do you think is implied in these two measures?
 How does the choice of using D-flat or C-sharp change the resolution in a tonal context?

 {% capture ex1 %}X:1
 T:The importance of pitch notation in tonal harmony